Few-shot Image Generation via Masked Discrimination

 \section{Computational Cost}

 We list the computational cost of different few-shot image generation approaches in Table \ref{time}.
-We carry out all the experiments under 10-shot adaptation setups (image resolution $256 \times 256)$ for 3000 iterations with the same batch size 4 on a single NVIDIA TITAN RTX GPU.
+We conduct all the experiments under 10-shot adaptation setups (image resolution $256 \times 256)$ for 3000 iterations with the same batch size 4 on a single NVIDIA TITAN RTX GPU.
 MineGAN \cite{wang2020minegan} needs a two-stage training strategy.
 In the first stage, the generator is fixed and the miner is optimized with the discriminator.
 Then the miner, generator, and discriminator are optimized together in the second stage.
 RSSA \cite{xiao2022few} needs to project real samples into the latent space before adaptation to target domains.
-Therefore, we provide the time cost of MineGAN and RSSA in "X+Y" format, measuring two stages separately.
-The time cost of our method is comparable to most previous methods and lower than several recent works including DCL \cite{zhao2022closer} and RSSA \cite{xiao2022few}.
+AdAM \cite{adaptative} needs to identify important kernels for target adaptation first.
+Therefore, we provide the time cost of MineGAN, RSSA, and AdAM in "X+Y" format, measuring two stages separately.
+The time cost of our approach is comparable to most previous methods and lower than several recent works including DCL \cite{zhao2022closer} and RSSA \cite{xiao2022few}.